estelle/flexbox/draft/03_flexbox_items.md

       </ul>
     </nav>

 In the above code, with it's `display` property set to `flex`, the unordered list is the flex container, and it's child list items are all flex items.
 These list items, being flex items, are flex-level boxes, semantically still list items, but not list items in their presentation.
 They are not block-level boxes either.
 Rather, they participate in their container’s flex formatting context.
 The white space is ignored.
-The links, which are descendants of the flex items, are not impacted by in inclusion of flex display on their parent's parent.
+The links, which are descendants of the flex items, are not impacted by in inclusion of flex display on their grandparent.

 ### Flex Item Features